bookofproofs/bookofproofs.github.io/_sources/history/18th-century/biot.md

 ### Mathematical Profile (Excerpt):
 * Jean-Baptiste was educated at the college of Louis-le-Grand in Paris, where he specialised in classics.
-* Joseph Biot then sent his son to Le Havre to become a clerical assistant to a merchant.
 * His job there consisted of copying vast numbers of letters (we have to be thankful for photocopiers!) which bored Biot so much that he volunteered for the army.
 * After the battle Biot, suffering from an illness, decided to leave the army and return to his parents.
 * He took Biot in his carriage to Paris where he (Biot) was arrested as a deserter (he was still in uniform) and brought before a revolutionary committee.